AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

    >[!NOTE]
    >Both the Tizen device and the `http` server should be able to connect with each other, that is, the server should be reachable to the Tizen player.

+## Exempting User Agents with the SameSite Cookie Issue {#exempting-user-agents}

+>[!IMPORTANT]
+>**This section applies to Adobe Experience Manager (AEM) 6.5.5 to AEM 6.5.7**
+>There are some browser engines that are incompatible with the *SameSite=None* attribute used used in the login token issued by AEM 6.5 to AEM 6.7.
+In most cases the issue can be resolved by upgrading the browser to the latest available version.
+In some cases such upgrades may not be possible such as with smart displays, set top boxes or other devices with embedded browsing engines.

+Follow the steps below to exempt these incompatible clients when using *SameSite=None*:

+1. Upgrade to Adobe Experience Manager (AEM) Service Pack 6.5.8.

+1. After AEM restarts go to `/system/console/configMgr` and search for **Adobe Granite Token Authentication Handler**.
+Set the value for the **SameSite** value to **None**.

+1. You should see a new option *User agents to be exempted from samesite attribute*.
+Populate this with a regex corresponding to the user agent(s) that is(are) incompatible with the *SameSite=None* attribute.
+   >[!NOTE]
+   >See [SameSite=None: Known Incompatible Clients](https://www.chromium.org/updates/same-site/incompatible-clients) for more details.
+For the Tizen player use the regex: `(.*)Tizen(.*)`.

+1. Register the Tizen player against your AEM 6.5.5 and above instance and it should register and show content normally.

 ## Bulk Provisioning of Tizen Player {#bulk-provisioning-tizen-player}

 >[!NOTE]